mdhont/blacksmith/docs/Blacksmith.md

 The configuration can be modified directly editing the file or using the command `blacksmith configure` that is explained below.

-Those configuration options can be modified anytime using the command line by passing options to the `blacksmith` command you are executing.
+Those configuration options can be overridden anytime using the command line by passing options to the `blacksmith` command you are executing.

 ## Useful configuration options
 ### compilation.prefix